chopralab/paddy/README.md

-# Paddy: A genetic algorithm for global optimization of numeric parameters
+# Paddy: A metaheuristic for optimization of numeric parameters

 ![logo](paddy.svg)